It’s not hard to create your own Holistic Medicine Cabinet.

 Peppermint Oil has very calming effects on the stomach and greatly reduces nausea.

-Activated Charcoal is what we use for a stomach bug.
+Activated Charcoal is what we use as a stomach bug.
 It has crazy absorption power and helps to trap bacteria and viruses in the stomach and gut.

 Prescript Assist is the probiotic we use as a way to support our digestive system.
 This is not a treatment for an acute problem but will help long term to support your system.